Crypt00o/Portswigger-Labs/README.md

-# Here You Will find My Automated Soluation For PortSwigger Labs
+# Here You Will find My Automated Solution For PortSwigger Labs